sagardua297/udacity-data-engineering-nd/Capstone Project/README.md

 ## Scenarios

-1. Data increase by 100x. read > write. write > read
+1. If the database size was increased by 100X:

-2. Pipelines would be run on 7am daily. how to update dashboard? would it still work?
+2. To update the database every morning at 7am:

-3. Make it available to 100+ people
+3. If the database needed to be accessed by 100+ people: